Explicit approximations of option prices via Malliavin calculus in a general stochastic volatility framework: Error analysis

 \subsection{Bounding error term}

-Our objective is to appeal to the explicit representation of the error term $\EE$ as seen in \Cref{expliciterrorterm} and bound it in $L^1$ under the general model \cref{gen}.
-In order to obtain an $L^1$ bound on the error term $\EE$, it is sufficient to obtain ingredients given in the following proposition. \begin{proposition} In order to obtain an $L^1$ bound on the error term $\EE$, it is sufficient to obtain: \begin{enumerate}[label = (\arabic*), ref = \arabic*] \item Bounds on $\| \Theta^{(1)}_{2,T}(P^{\alpha_1} Q^{\alpha_2}) \|$, where $|\alpha| = 1,2$. \item Bounds on $\|P_T^{(1)}\|_p$ and $\|Q_T^{(1)}\|_p$ for $ p \geq 2$. \end{enumerate} \end{proposition} The purpose of the next part of this section is to validate \Cref{prop:ingredientsbound}. \begin{lemma} Define
+Our objective is to obtain a bound in $L^1$ of the explicit representation of the error term $\EE$ from \Cref{expliciterrorterm} under the general stochastic volatility model \cref{eqn:gen}.
+As we are working in a general framework, the resulting bound will be expressed in terms of expectations of functionals of the volatility process $V$. \begin{proposition} One can bound $\EE$ in $L^1$ in terms of the following quantities: \begin{enumerate}[label = (\roman*), ref = \roman*] \item Bounds on $\| \Theta^{(1)}_{2,T}(P^{\alpha_1} Q^{\alpha_2}) \|$, where $|\alpha| = 1,2$. \item Bounds on $\|P_T^{(1)}\|_p$ and $\|Q_T^{(1)}\|_p$ for $ p \geq 4$. \end{enumerate} \end{proposition}

+The purpose of the next part of this section is to prove \Cref{prop:ingredientsbound}.
+This requires a number of technical results. \begin{lemma}[{\citet[Lemma 5.2]{das2018closedform}}] Define

 Consider the third-order partial derivatives of $\text{Put}_{\text{BS}}$, $\frac{\partial^3 \text{Put}_{\text{BS}}}{\partial x^{\alpha_1} \partial y^{\alpha_2}}$, where $\alpha_1 + \alpha_2 = 3$ as well as the linear functions $h_1, h_2 :[0,1] \to \reals_+$ such that $h_1(u) = u(d_1 - c_1) + c_1$ and $h_2(u) = u(d_2 - c_2) + c_2$.
 Assume there exists no point $a \in (0,1)$ such that